abhithetree/abhithetree.github.io/content/teaching/_index.md

 ### Tutoring

-- Tutor at the Math & Stats Center (Wake Forest University)
+- Tutor at the Math and Stats Center (Wake Forest University)

 ### Volunteer